panayotsky-dev/panayotsky-dev/readme.md

    but when i achieve everything possible and there were no room to grow more, i have decided that it is time to move on. </p>

  <p> Since 2022 i have started online courses with JavaScript in best platform in Bulgaria - SoftUni.</p>
-<p> In the past year i've finished the courses : JavaScript Basics, JavaScript Fundamentals, JavaScript Advanced and JavaScript Applications and i have started learning React </p>
+<p> In the past year i've finished the courses : JavaScript Basics, JavaScript Fundamentals, JavaScript Advanced and JavaScript Applications and i have started learning React Since February 2023</p>
  <p> Feel free to contact me </p>